 The Directive requires from Member States detailed and coordinated input.
 In order to facilitate this work, Member States and the European Commission have set up an informal programme of coordination, the Common Implementation Strategy (CIS).
 The CIS is composed of the following working groups:

-Highest level political group focused on ensuring the overall implementation of the Directive.
+Marine Directors: Highest level political group focused on ensuring the overall implementation of the Directive.

-Prepare common methods for implementation of the Directive:
+Working and Technical Groups: Prepare common methods for implementation of the Directive:

 More information about meeting dates and CIS documents can be found at the bottom of this page.
+The work of the Common implementation Strategy for 2020-2022 follows an agreed work programme.

 In order to monitor and inform about how well Member States follow their reporting obligations, an informal Marine Strategy Framework Directive scoreboard has been developed.
 Read more here.